 Ease of Use

-One of the best ways to optimize for the mobile end user experience is to make sure that all buttons are large enough to be selected using a person’s finger on a touch-screen device.
+One of the best ways to optimize the mobile end-user experience is to make sure that all buttons are large enough to be selected using a person’s finger on a touch-screen device.
 You’ll also want to have a “Product Search” option so that users can skip right to what they’re looking for and avoid wading through pages and pages of items that they’re not interested in.
-Providing a clear channel for a purchase is integral to the mobile end user experience.
+Providing a clear channel for purchase is integral to the mobile end-user experience.

 - People are shopping online over 100 times more than they were even in 2012.